ppy/osu-wiki/news/2018-01-18-community-choice-2017.md

 The voting will run for **14 days** from the date of this post, so get cracking, and make sure to tell all your friends!

-We'll also be hosting a similar poll purely for Loved maps at a later date - this is why no Loved maps are included in the entries for this vote.
+We'll also be hosting a similar set of polls purely for Loved maps at a later date - this is why no Loved maps are included in the entries at the moment.
 Stay tuned!

-Which map do you think will win?
+Which maps do you think will win?

 —Ephemeral